dozmert/Security-Labs/TryHackMe/RootMe/readme.md

 ![](/TryHackMe/RootMe/images/Root_001.jpg)
 ![](/TryHackMe/RootMe/images/Root_002.jpg)

 As these two directories were revealed, navigating to them showed me that the site is capable of file uploads and that the upload directory could be accessed.
-I got to work preparing a reverse shell using metasploit.
+I got to work preparing a reverse shell using `metasploit`.

 #### Weaponization
 N/A